-From the summit of the narrow Alpine Loop
+From the high point of the narrow Alpine Loop

-scenic drive, a relatively wide side road sweeps down a forested ridge and into the scrubland below, descending 1,500 feet to Cascade Springs
+near scenic drive near Mount Timpanogos, a relatively wide side road (FR 114) sweeps eastwards down a forested ridge and into the scrubland below, descending 1,500 feet over 6.5 miles to Cascade Springs

-- a large, dispersed water source with several streams that pour down a hillside via a beautiful series of cascades and pools.
+- a large, dispersed water source with several streams that pour down a gently-sloping hillside via a beautiful series of cascades, pools and terraces of travertine, a microcrystalline form of limestone.
 The road then becomes unpaved and continues to Wasatch Mountain State Park

-, although the main entrance to this popular park is from the east.
-It is open all year, offering camping, hiking, horse riding and golf plus skiing and snowboarding during winter.
+near Heber City, although the main entrance to this popular preserve is from the east.
+The state park is open all year, offering camping, hiking, horse riding and golf plus skiing and snowboarding during winter.

 The springs produce over 7 million gallons of water per day, and are sustained by rainfall and melting snow, which seeps below ground, percolating through thick deposits of glacial sediment, then re-emerging at the boundary with an impermeable layer of ancient quartzite.
 When underground, the waters dissolve calcium carbonate, and this is precipitated as travertine around the cascades, as a result of a decrease in solubility induced by lower carbon dioxide concentrations.
 Below the springs, the waters soon join Provo Deer Creek

 , greatly enhancing its flow.
 All this area is part of the Uinta National Forest